Group Knowledge Transfer: Federated Learning of Large CNNs at the Edge: Abstract

 \section{Abstract}

 Scaling up the convolutional neural network (CNN) size (e.g., width, depth, etc.) is known to effectively improve model accuracy.
 However, the large model size impedes \textit{training} on resource-constrained edge devices.
-For instance, federated learning (FL) on edge devices cannot tackle large CNN training demands, even though there is a strong practical need for FL due to its privacy and confidentiality properties.
-To address the resource-constrained reality, we reformulate FL as a group knowledge transfer (GKT) training algorithm.
-GKT designs a variant of the alternating minimization approach to train small CNNs on edge nodes and periodically transfer their knowledge by knowledge distillation to a large server-side CNN.
-GKT consolidates several advantages in a single framework: reduced demand for edge computation, lower communication cost for large CNNs, and asynchronous training, all while maintaining model accuracy comparable to FL.
-To simplify the edge training, we also develop a distributed training system based on our GKT.
-We train CNNs designed based on ResNet-56 and ResNet-110 using three distinct datasets (CIFAR-10, CIFAR-100, and CINIC-10) and their non-IID variants.
-Our results show that GKT can obtain comparable or even slightly higher accuracy.
-More importantly, GKT makes edge training affordable.
-Compared to the edge training using FedAvg, GKT demands 9 to 17 times less computational power (FLOPs) on edge devices and requires 54 to 105 times fewer parameters in the edge CNN.
+For instance, federated learning (FL) may place undue burden on the compute capability of edge nodes, even though there is a strong practical need for FL due to its privacy and confidentiality properties.
+To address the resource-constrained reality of edge devices, we reformulate FL as a group knowledge transfer training algorithm, called FedGKT.
+FedGKT designs a variant of the alternating minimization approach to train small CNNs on edge nodes and periodically transfer their knowledge by knowledge distillation to a large server-side CNN.
+FedGKT consolidates several advantages into a single framework: reduced demand for edge computation, lower communication bandwidth for large CNNs, and asynchronous training, all while maintaining model accuracy comparable to FedAvg.
+We train CNNs designed based on ResNet-56 and ResNet-110 using three distinct datasets (CIFAR-10, CIFAR-100, and CINIC-10) and their non-I.I.D. variants.
+Our results show that FedGKT can obtain comparable or even slightly higher accuracy than FedAvg.
+More importantly, FedGKT makes edge training affordable.
+Compared to the edge training using FedAvg, FedGKT demands 9 to 17 times less computational power (FLOPs) on edge devices and requires 54 to 105 times fewer parameters in the edge CNN.
+Our source code is released at \texttt{FedML} (\url{https://fedml.ai}).